cloudflare/cloudflare-docs/content/ssl/client-certificates/label-client-certificate.md

 ---
-pcx_content_type: troubleshooting
+pcx_content_type: how-to
 source: https://support.cloudflare.com/hc/en-us/articles/4567119364749-How-to-label-Client-Certificates-
-title: How to label Client Certificates
+title: Label client certificates
+weight: 7
 ---

-## Overview

-**Applies to:** Free ✅ / Pro ✅ / Business ✅ / Enterprise ✅
+# Label client certificates

-When [generating Client Certificates at Cloudflare](/ssl/client-certificates/create-a-client-certificate) for use with [API Shield™](/api-shield/security/mtls/configure/) to protect your API or web application, it's hard to differentiate the generated certificates.
+After [creating client certificates](/ssl/client-certificates/) at Cloudflare, it may be hard to differentiate the generated certificates.

 ## Root Cause

-The option to generate private key and CSR with Cloudflare is meant for simpler cases and the certificates will be generated with just "CN=Cloudflare, C=US"
+The option to generate private key and CSR with Cloudflare is meant for simpler cases and the certificates will be generated with just "CN=Cloudflare, C=US".

 ## Solution

-If you need to differentiate client certificates for your clients on a "per organization" basis, I would recommend you to generate your own private key and CSR.
-When you generate private key and CSR, you can then enter information that will be incorporated into your certificate request.
+If you need to differentiate client certificates for your clients on a per-organization basis, you can generate your own private key and CSR.
+When you generate the private key and CSR, you can then enter information that will be incorporated into your certificate request.

 For example, if you run the following command (with OpenSSL installed):